 PERS Overview of Contributions

-Rates are specified by state law for periodic employer and employee contributions The State legislature has the authority to establish and amend contribution rates to the plan.
+Rates are specified by state law for periodic employer and employee contributions, and are a percentage of the member's compensation.
+The State legislature has the authority to establish and amend contribution rates to the plan.

 PERS Member contributions